lmfarley10/analytics-ai/aidp-lakehouse/aidp-refine/aidp-refine.md

 ## Task 4: Create Bronze Medallion Schema

+> **Note for Shared Labs:** If sharing catalogs, use unique names or schemas to avoid conflicts.

 1. Create bronze table for first stage of medallion architecture.
 Here we will create a new (standard) catalog, called "**airlines\_data\_catalog**".
 This is distinct from the external catalog to the AI Lakehouse created earlier. "**airlines\_data\_catalog**" will be used to store the bronze, silver, and gold layers of the medallion architecture.